khn48glqbz/silvercharter/docs/workflow-notes.md

 - Extract the custom-card workflow into smaller helpers (game/expansion selection, icon selection/upload, pricing/signed handling) to improve readability and testability.
 - Add regression tests for pure modules (switch-parser, pricing-engine, currency helpers, CSV writer) using a test runner (e.g., Jest/Vitest) to prevent prompt regressions.
 - Harden PriceCharting scraping by adding selector fallbacks or alternate endpoints to avoid manual pricing when the site markup changes.
+- Expansion icon uploads: Shopify always creates a new file and auto-suffixes the filename on collision (e.g., `pokemon-japanese-promo_…`).
+There is no “cancel if duplicate” server-side.
+To avoid duplicates, the code must first search Files by the slug (e.g., `pokemon-japanese-promo`) and reuse the existing file ID; only upload if not found.

 This document should give the next engineer enough context to continue work without replaying the whole session.